Algorand vs. Aptos

 To perform cross-chain swaps, they create synthetic derivatives for native chain assets that are compatible with the destination chain.
 For instance, if a user wants to swap ETH for BNB, a wrapped token for ETH compatible with the BEP-20 format is created and sent to the user’s wallet.
 This simple mechanism allows users to swap assets between multiple chains in the industry, allowing them to leverage the low-cost, high scalability, and high speed of other new chains in the industry.
 They can even borrow funds and participate in better investment and farming opportunities on other networks.

 Moreover, decentralized applications can also leverage bridges to access the signature features of other blockchain networks and enhance their own capabilities.
 Developers from different blockchain networks can also collaborate to build superior decentralized applications for users.
 These bridges allow for a significant outflow of value from Ethereum to other chains and as such power DeFi’s interoperability movement.

 In the past few years, major blockchains in DeFi resorted to building bridges between networks to meet the growing need for interoperability within the industry.
-Here’s taking a look at some of the best ones powering the DeFi industry.
+Here’s taking a look at some of the best bridging platforms powering the DeFi industry.
 So, here is a list of the best blockchain bridges: